Introduction to Jenkins Interview Questions And Answers

 1. Define the process of Jenkins?

-- In Source code management repository, developers need to commit their code on daily basis or as per the team’s instructions because Jenkins check the repository changes at regular intervals.
+- In the Source code management repository, developers need to commit their code on daily basis or as per the team’s instructions because Jenkins checks the repository changes at regular intervals.
 SCM can be GIT, SVN, and TFS.
 GIT and SVN are widely used nowadays.

 - After committing the changes, Jenkins will detect the changes from a repository, will pull the changes and process of new build will be started.